-A member of the Institute for Innovation, Design and Sustainability (IDEAS), Robert Gordon University.
+- A member of the Institute for Innovation, Design and Sustainability (IDEAS), Robert Gordon University.

-The preparation and delivery of teaching materials (lecture and laboratory based) for analytical chemistry and forensic science subjects at both the undergraduate and postgraduate levels based on established teaching material and research activities.
+Responsible for the preparation and delivery of teaching materials (lecture and laboratory based) for analytical chemistry and forensic science subjects at both the undergraduate and postgraduate levels based on established teaching material and research activities.

-PhD, Robert Gordon University, Aberdeen and Fisheries Research Services, Marine Laboratory, Aberdeen.
+- PhD, Robert Gordon University, Aberdeen and Fisheries Research Services, Marine Laboratory, Aberdeen.
 1999.
 'Concentrations and Patterns of Environmental Contaminants in Marine Mammals and their Diet’.

-BSc Honours, Applied Chemistry, Robert Gordon University, Aberdeen 1992.
+- BSc Honours, Applied Chemistry, Robert Gordon University, Aberdeen 1992.

-He was awarded his doctorate in 1999 for research regarding the environmental behaviour, bioaccumulation and metabolism of a wide range of environmental contaminants, mainly chlorinated biphenyls, organochlorine pesticides and metals in a variety of Scottish marine and estuarine environmental compartments.
+Dr McKenzie was awarded his doctorate in 1999 for research regarding the environmental behaviour, bioaccumulation and metabolism of a wide range of environmental contaminants, mainly chlorinated biphenyls, organochlorine pesticides and metals in a variety of Scottish marine and estuarine environmental compartments.
 The work, based at the Fisheries Research Services Marine Laboratory in Aberdeen (now Marine Scotland Science), focussed on the mechanisms of bioaccumulation and metabolism of such contaminants in fish and marine mammal species commonly found around the coasts of Northern Europe.
 In 1998 he joined East of Scotland Water, now Scottish Water, and was involved in the set up of an accredited contaminated land laboratory.
-A team leader with responsibility for the analysis of a wide range of organic contaminants in raw, waste and drinking waters he was also involved in the analysis of biota for environmental monitoring purposes using both instrumental and in-vitro techniques.
+A team leader with responsibility for the analysis of a wide range of organic contaminants in raw, waste and drinking waters he was also involved in the analysis of waters and biota for environmental monitoring purposes using both instrumental and in-vitro techniques.

 He undertook post doctoral research on an Irish Environmental Protection Agency project developing the use of chemical, in vivo (rainbow and brown trout) and in vitro (genetically modified yeast estrogen screening) tests for the analysis of endocrine disrupting compounds (EDCs) in the Irish aquatic environment.